jpmorganchase/salt-ds/.changeset/shiny-ants-pull.md

 "@salt-ds/icons": patch
 ---

-Re-exporting all the icons from Figma.
+Reexporting all the icons from Figma.
 This has caused the following:

 - The "9" in the `SortNumAscendIcon` is no longer cut off.
 - The arrow in the `PlaceInIcon` is no longer too short.